AdobeDocs/uxp-premiere-pro-samples/sample-panels/oauth-workflow-sample/README.md

 1. The server/service handshake handles the entire OAuth code grant workflow
 1. The server saves the access token paired with the session ID
 1. The Premiere Pro UXP Plugin asks the server if an access token has been defined for the session ID.
 If the token is available, the server sends the access token back
-1. The Premiere Pro UXP Plugin uses the access token to make API calls through the server to the service API
+1. The Premiere Pro UXP Plugin uses the access token to make service API calls through the server

 ## Configuration